 Meeting the Moment

-Journalists seeking legal assistance can reach a Reporters Committee attorney seven-days-a-week by contacting the organization’s Legal Hotline.
+Journalists seeking legal assistance can reach a Reporters Committee attorney seven days a week by contacting the organization’s Legal Hotline.
 Journalists can also access an extensive resource base of educational guides and sign up for training on their newsgathering rights.
 The Reporters Committee’s support of American journalism extends far beyond education, taking on free press issues in the courtroom as well.
 Between direct representation of clients and its amicus, or “friend-of-the-court,” practice, Reporters Committee attorneys are regularly involved in First Amendment, public records and court access cases, and other matters where newsgathering rights are at play in courts across the country.

-The Reporters Committee entered into a partnership with Cloud for Good to strategically transform the way the Reporters Committee uses Salesforce, binding the organization’s services together, and enhancing and empowering each facet of their overarching mission.
+The Reporters Committee entered into a partnership with Cloud for Good to strategically transform the way the Reporters Committee uses Salesforce, binding the organization’s services together, and enhancing and empowering each facet of its overarching mission.

 “The implementation of Salesforce goes above and beyond for us.
-The capability of our system, to manage all our connections to journalists and news organizations across the country, is so much more powerful through Salesforce,” says Josh Moore, Program Attorney and Salesforce administrator.
+The capability of our system, to manage all our connections to journalists and news organizations across the country, is so much more powerful through Salesforce,” says Josh Moore, Program Attorney, and Salesforce administrator.
 Prior to using Salesforce, the Reporters Committee’s data and contacts were spread across several different systems, incorporating various tools built in-house to track and categorize their services.
 The organization originally implemented Salesforce’s Nonprofit Cloud in 2018 and has utilized Cloud for Good’s Managed Services ever since to support the growth of its technology strategy.

 Director of Business Operations Kirsten Poole joined the Reporters Committee in 2017 and has witnessed firsthand this incredible transformation, both in terms of technology and organizational structure.
 “We’ve more than doubled in size since I came on board.
 When I first started, there were nine lawyers, one operations staffer, and one communications staffer.
 Today, we have expanded to 18 lawyers, a policy analyst, and nine operations, development, and communications personnel.
 Our work has ramped up considerably as we continue to be at the forefront of the work to protect the legal and newsgathering rights of journalists,” says Poole.